tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 });
 ```

 The piece of code above tells the Entity Framework to use an in-memory database named `JournalLogs`.
-This type of database is usually used for the tests, and you shouldn’t use it in production.
+This type of database is usually used for the tests, and you shouldn't use it in production.
 However, this should be more than enough to cover your need for development.

-Since you’re using the In-Memory database, the data will be lost on every new start of the application.
+Since you're using the In-Memory database, the data will be lost on every new start of the application.
 We can simply seed the database when our application starts.
 Update the `Main` method inside of `Program.cs` file with the following content:

 ```cs
 public static void Main(string[] args)